immunomind/immundata/README.md

 ### Working with the repertoire metadata file

-`immundata` modularizes different parts to make sure ??? (modularity / one big function is bad) Henceforth, `immundata` splits the repertoire dataset loading into three steps:
+`immundata` modularizes different parts to make sure ??? (modularity / one big function is bad).
+Henceforth, `immundata` splits the repertoire dataset loading into three steps:

   1. Optionally, load the metadata via `load_metadata`